Stratadox/HydrationMapping/README.md

 This approach allows for a lot of freedom in the way collections are mapped.
 The available [deserializers](https://github.com/Stratadox/Deserializer) can map the collection either as plain array or to a custom collection object.

-While `HasManyNested` maps the array associated with its `key` into a collection of objects, the `HasManyEmbedded` is used when the input array itself consists of a list of scalars.
-The latter is mostly useful within nested structures.

 These deserializers may in turn use mapped hydrator instances.
 The combination
 is able to map entire structures of objects in all kinds and shapes.